 Welcome!
 Thank you for visiting, and for your interest in my work!

 Since 2008, I’ve worked to help horn players rediscover the sublime joy that comes from playing horns that are beautifully crafted, and easy to play.
-The result is an instrument and playing tradition that invites the player to surrender the technical sound production to the horn, and focus on the joy of making music.
-I believe the benefits are more productive practice sessions which can lead to more and better playing oppourtunities, and more enjoyable careers.
+The result is an instrument and playing tradition that invites the player to surrender the technical sound production and focus on the joy of making music.
+I believe the benefits are more productive practice sessions and more enjoyable careers.

 More than just a horn maker